List of World War I Memorials and Cemeteries in Alsace

 This is a List of World War I Memorials and Cemeteries in Alsace.
 Alsace saw heavy fighting and the loss of life during World War I, as the Western front cut through the area.
-Because of this, there are several memorials and cemeteries dedicated to the those who lost their lives in the area during the war.
+Because of this, there are several memorials and cemeteries dedicated to those who lost their lives in the area during the war.

 Background

 Alsace comprises the départements of Bas-Rhin and Haut-Rhin, the Western Front passed through Haut-Rhin.
 The largest of the battles fought in the area during World War I were the Battle of Mulhouse and the Battle of Hartmannswillerkopf.

 List of cemeteries and memorials

 Monument in the French cemetery at Lapoutroie

 Lapoutroie's war cemetery is the site of one of the many monuments to the chasseurs in Alsace.

 The Col du Bonhomme

 On 12 August 1939 a memorial was unveiled to commemorate those killed in a German artillery bombardment in the Col du Bonhomme on 8 September 1914, including several senior officers and the commander of the 41st Infantry Division, General Marie Désiré Bataille.